-Some users who can see, but not well, can need or prefer to use audio as an alternative way to use the interface.
+Some users who can see, but not well, need or prefer to use audio as an alternative way to use the interface.
 If this alternative is audio via private headset, some low vision users will benefit from the possibility to change the volume.